 If you have been following our Strategies to Succeed series over the past several weeks, then you are familiar with how to set meaningful goals, align your daily actions with these goals, and inventory your progress on a consistent basis.
 This week, we will focus on an important tool to help ensure that you keep your eye on the prize—time management.

 When you are in the fitness business, you learn a lot about time.
 Specifically, how little everyone has!
 Intelligent time management is critical to managing stress and excelling in all endeavors.

 When it comes to time management, prioritization is the number one issue to consider and is important on multiple levels.

 First things first.

 On a macro level, you must first prioritize what is most important to you.
 Take your health and fitness for example.
 How important is it?
 If watching an hour or two of TV, spending time online, or working around the house are prioritized ahead of your fitness, you might have trouble finding time to exercise.
-Although some may question these priorities, at least you are being real.
-What isn’t real is saying that your fitness is a priority, and then participating in these other activities and pretending you don’t have time to exercise.
+Although some may question these priorities, at least you are being honest with yourself.
+What isn’t honest is saying that your fitness is a priority, then participating in these other activities and claiming you don’t have time to exercise.
 The bottom line is that, for the most part, we have time to do whatever is most important to us.

 Some other time management tips include: